Behind the scenes, the holiday shopping season is well underway.

 Gleam is a great place to start for giveaways as it promotes viral social sharing (where customers are incentivized to earn extra entries by promoting on social media, email, etc)

-Struggling to get (and stay!) ahead of the holiday season?
+Want to get (and stay!) ahead of the holiday season?
 It’s not too late to create a wildly successfully holiday promotion.

 Swipe my exact framework, done-for-you promo calendars and content timeline.
 You don’t have to just wing it + pray.
 (YAY)